 For many individuals, planning a surgery depends on work schedules, vacations, holidays, and other important events.
 Have you ever thought about how the body reacts to surgery during different seasons of the year?
-Central Florida Vein & Vascular Center, your varicose vein treatment center in Orlando, shares the following information to help you decide when to schedule your procedure.
+Central Florida Vein & Vascular Center shares the following information to help you decide when to schedule your procedure.

 How Do You Treat Varicose Veins?